kk-swami/notes/git/git.md

 - state 2 -> state 1 ("unstaging a file")
     git reset HEAD "file name".
 This unstages a previously staged file

+# Changing commits

+If you want to change previous commits, here are some options

+- git commit --amend
+   This is used if you want to make changes to the immediately previous commit.
+There are two scenarios in which this is useful
+   1) Want to modify the message of the immediately previous commit
+     git commit --amend -m "updated message"
+   2) Have some files in the staging environment (or which you can add to the staging environment) which you want as a part of the same commit
+     once files are staged,
+     git commit --amend --no-edit
+   Note that amend does not really modify the immediately previous commit, but rather replaces it entirely
+   Therefore, avoid ammending commits which other folks have started working on

+- git rebase
+   This is used to change older commits or multiple commits in one shot.
+Again, since  new commits replace the old, do not do this on pushed commits

+# to untrack a file/directory
+  git rm read.md - deletes the file read.md from working directory , and unstages it git rm --cached read.md - unstages read.md, does not delete from working directory to untrack a file directory instead of a file, do git rm --cached -r dirname

 # Git Diff